bsiever/microbit-pxt-timeanddate/README.md

 [stopwatch](#stopwatch-behavior)-like capabilities.

 It's importantant to be aware that:
-- This extension uses a counter that may only accurate to about 10 parts per million, which is approximately 0.864 seconds per day.
+- This extension uses a counter that may only be accurate to about 10 parts per million, which is approximately 0.864 seconds per day.
 The accuracy may change based on the environment (heat/cold) and from micro:bit to micro:bit.
 If accuracy is important, you can use the stopwatch experiment described [below](#measuring-accuracy-and-calibrating) to estimate the accuracy of your micro:bit where you plan to use it.
 - The time needs to be set each time the micro:bit is reprogrammed or restarts.

 ## Setting the Time #setting-the-time
-s

 There are three common approaches to setting the time:

 1. [Synchronize at startup](#1-synchronize-at-startup) (easiest, but requires updating the program)
 2. [Time advancing / rewinding](#2-time-advancing-rewinding)
 3. [Digits count up / count down](#3-digits-count-up-count-down)

 Using a reasonable "startup value", as described in [Synchronize at startup](#1-synchronize-at-startup), will make the last two approaches easier.

 ### 1. Synchronize at startup #1-synchronize-at-startup

 Synchronizing the time at startup is the easiest approach, but it requires re-programming the micro:bit everytime the time needs to be set (like whenever it is restarted).
 The start up process just needs to include setting the time, like:

 ```block
 timeanddate.setDate(1, 20, 2020)